 Metabolize grief as it comes.

 Today’s grief is today’s grief.
 Make no judgment about it.
 It is what it is.
-Work with it.

 Breathe into the grief you feel in this moment (oxidize it), and exhale.
 Breathe in fresh energy and breathe out what is burned up.
-With each breath, we are changing our bodies.

 When we breathe life into our grief, we breathe death out.

-When today is over, let it go.
+Then, when today is over, let it go.
 Tomorrow will have enough grief of its own.